GSA/notifications-utils/README.md

 pyenv local notify-utils-upgrade
 ```

-_If you're not sure which version of Python was installed with `pyenv`, you can check by running `pyenv versions` and it'll list everything available currently.you can deactivate the current environment by running `source deactivate` or `deactivate`.Close the terminal and reopen a new terminal should see the newer virtual environment name in terminal as 'notify-utils-upgrade'. you can the get python version ,executable, and other details for this environment by running `poetry env info`._
+_If you're not sure which version of Python was installed with `pyenv`, you can check by running `pyenv versions` and it'll list everything available currently.You can deactivate the current environment by running `source deactivate` or `deactivate`.Close the terminal and reopen a new terminal should show the newer virtual environment._
+_You can get version ,executable, and other details for this environment by running `poetry env info`._

 ## Running the Project and Routine Maintenance